orb-community/orb/RFCs/2021-04-16-5-orb-data-model.md

 agent are the Tap configuration (ns1labs/pktvisor#75) and edge Tags configuration (below) because they are host specific.

-### Tags and Selector Configurations
+### Tags and Group Configurations

 Orb needs the ability to address the agents that it is controlling.
-It does this by matching Selectors with Tags.
+It does this by matching Groups with Tags.

 #### Tags